-With the successful development of the NGCP via the implementation of the TA objective is met.
+The TA's objectives were achieved through the proposed NGCP.
 Specifically, the implementation of the two main components and outputs has been made with the following details:

-- an in-depth study and survey to assess the current state including the technology available, market status, and international/national policies of the cooling sector in Viet Nam that were conducted from March to November 2023 with Deliverable 1 - Inception Report and Deliverable 2 - Milestone Report 2. - based on the current state of the cooling sector, inputs to develop the NGCP to promote conversion to high EE and low carbon technologies and increase energy savings in the cooling sector were proposed from November 2023 to January 2024 with Deliverable 3 - Milestone Report 3 and Deliverable 4 - Final Report in March 2024.
+- an in-depth study and national survey to assess the current state including the technology available, market status, and international/national policies of the cooling sector in Viet Nam that were conducted from March to November 2023 with Deliverable 1 - Inception Report and Deliverable 2 - Milestone Report 2. - based on the current state of the cooling sector, NGCP promotes conversion to high EE and low carbon technologies and increases energy savings in the cooling sector was developed from November 2023 to January 2024 with Deliverable 3 - Milestone Report 3 and Deliverable 4 - Final Report in March 2024.

-Furthermore, within the framework of TA, the consultant had provided technical contributions to the two draft decisions of the Prime Minister: i) Draft Decision on promulgation of a National Plan on Management Plan for phasing out Ozone Depleting Substances and controlled GHGs ii) Draft Decision on promulgation of regulations on environmental criteria and confirmation of projects granted green credit and issuance of green bonds.
+In addition, within the framework of TA, the consultant had provided technical contributions to the two draft decisions of the Prime Minister: i) Draft Decision on promulgation of a National Plan on Management Plan for phasing out Ozone Depleting Substances and controlled GHGs ii) Draft Decision on promulgation of regulations on environmental criteria and confirmation of projects granted green credit and issuance of green bonds.
 The two Prime Minister's Decisions are expected to be issued in April 2024.